thuytien134/phase5-project/README.md

 i installed `bcrypt` Ruby gem in order to use Rails's `has_secure_password` to store and authenticate user login credentials securely.
 Passwords are hashed and salted.

 * Deployment instructions:
-I deployed the app Heroku, you can visit  here: [Thuy shop](https://thuy-shop-app.herokuapp.com/)
+I deployed the app Heroku.
+Visit it here: [Thuy shop](https://thuy-shop-app.herokuapp.com/)